|Major Groups > Clubs & Corals > Xylaria > Xylaria cubensis|

 The "anamorph," or asexual stage, of Xylaria cubensis looks quite a bit different from its sexual stage.
 Though the anamorph was recognized previously by some as a separate species, "Xylocoremium flabelliforme," current taxonomic rules require sexual and asexual stages to be treated as one taxonomic entity.
 The anamorph appears in winter, spring, and early summer, and looks a bit like soggy cotton candy on a tiny stick.

-Thanks to Fluff Berger for collecting, documenting, and preserving Xylaria cubensis for study; her collection is deposited in The Herbarium of Michael Kuo.
+Thanks to Fluff Berger and Anna Henning for collecting, documenting, and preserving Xylaria cubensis for study; their collections are deposited in The Herbarium of Michael Kuo.
+Thanks also to Sherwood Forest Friends for facilitating collection of specimens.

 Ecology: Saprobic on decaying hardwood logs, growing directly from the wood; growing alone or gregariously; causing a soft rot; spring through fall (or over winter in warm climates); originally described, as the species name suggests, from Cuba—but common throughout tropical and subtropical areas, the southeastern United States, and the Appalachian Mountains; absent in western and northern North America.
-The illustrated and described collections are from North Carolina and Pennsylvania.
+The illustrated and described collections are from North Carolina, Pennsylvania, and Massachusetts.

 Fruiting Body: 2–8 cm tall; 0.5–1.5 cm across; shaped more or less like a club, with a rounded tip; surface coppery brown, becoming blackish with maturity; becoming minutely pimpled and shallowly wrinkled with maturity, but not developing deep fissures and cracks; pseudostem short or almost nonexistent.